What does the federal employee vaccine requirement mean?

 What is the Carolina Vaccine Clinic?
-Who can schedule vaccines there?
+Who can get a COVID-19 vaccine or COVID-19 booster shot there?

 Where: Vaccines for students, faculty and staff are offered at Student Stores Pharmacy on the top floor of UNC Student Stores.

-When: Plan for the visit to take up to 45 minutes.
-The person being vaccinated will need to remain on-site for the entirety of your appointment including an observation period.
-When you book your appointment, avoid conflicts with classes, exams, or work.
-We are asking faculty to be flexible about class absences related to vaccination appointments; however, Campus Health will not be providing excused absence forms for your appointment.
+When: Come by at your convenience during open hours.
+Plan for the visit to take up to 45 minutes.
+The person being vaccinated will need to remain on-site for the entirety of your visit including an observation period.
+When you book your appointment, avoid conflicts with work.

 Cost: There will be no out-of-pocket cost to those who receive a vaccine.
 Bring your insurance card; your insurance will cover administrative costs.